sourcegraph/handbook/content/communication/company_meeting.md

    - If you don't know, then do not present.
 1. Always give brief background on your project or function, even if it sounds obvious.
    - This helps spread consistent, effective ways to talk about our company and product.
-     - Example: "On campaigns, we heard from Acme Corp that..." vs. "Campaigns let you make large-scale fixes across all of your code.
+     - Example: "On Batch Changes, we heard from Acme Corp that..." vs. "Batch Changes let you make large-scale changes across all of your code.
 Acme Corp told us that..."
 	 - Example: "Marketing update: our new lead sources..." vs. "Marketing is about getting enterprise developers to know about and want to try Sourcegraph.
 Our new lead sources..."
    - Remember that other team members are new to the company and/or busy on their own projects.
 1. When speaking, remind people of your role.
 For example: `I'm Alice Zhao, a developer on the security team` or `I'm Bob Schmidt, and I run the website on our marketing team`.